Eternal Sunshine (album): Recording and production

-In a video shared to her social media of her previewing some songs of the album to Republic Records personnel, Grande revealed that after the 2023 SAG-AFTRA strike forced the filming of Wicked and Wicked: For Good to be paused temporarily, she "came [to the studio]" and begun work on the record that September.
-She further revealed that she worked with Max Martin for a few weeks, and handled production on her own as well.
+In a video shared to her social media of her previewing some of Eternal Sunshines songs to Republic Records personnel, Grande revealed that after the 2023 SAG-AFTRA strike temporarily paused the filming of Wicked and Wicked: For Good, she "came [to the studio]" and began work on the record that September.
+She further revealed that she worked with Martin for a few weeks and handled production on her own.
 "Proper" vocal recordings and orchestrations were arranged in November.
 Work on the album concluded in late December 2023.
 Referring to the period of making Eternal Sunshine, Grande stated that "things [were] kind of just pouring out and happening very quickly".

 Music and lyrics

-Eternal Sunshine is a pop and R&B album that features elements of dance music, especially synth-pop and house music.
-Helen Brown of The Independent described it as a "slow-fizz pop" album, consisting of mid-tempo synths, strings and muted guitar.
+Eternal Sunshine is a pop, R&B, and electropop album that features elements of dance music, especially house music.
+Helen Brown of The Independent described it as a "slow-fizz pop" album, consisting of mid-tempo synths, strings, and muted guitar.
 Jem Aswad of Variety felt that Martin and Salmanzadeh imbued the album with a "very Swedish vibe and structure to the tracks" inspired by classic pop, a style atypical of Anglo-American musicians.
 Lyrically, the album is a combination of both "ultra-confident and entirely self-deprecating" themes, inspired by Grande's personal relationships.
 Billboard described it as an introspective record—one in which Grande reflects on herself as she enters her thirties.